vivxz/lalalime-navbar/README.md

 1. [Development](#development)

 ## Setup
-To run this project, install it locally using yarn and expo:
+To run this project, install it locally using npm:

     $ npm install
     $ npm run seed